 For the frosting, I had brainstormed and sketched a few ideas on how I would execute the camouflage design.
 One idea would just be a simple piping of swirls of camouflage in two shades of green, brown, and black.
 The other idea was to use those same colors, but pipe them in sort of a petal effect, similar to the purple ombre petal cake that I made for Mother's Day.
 After sketching it out, I thought the petal effect would be super cool!
 So I decided to try it.

 Grant's favorite ice cream flavor of all time is cookies and cream.
 So I decided on a three-layer chocolate and vanilla cake, filled with cookies and cream whipped cream!
-I baked two 6-inch layers of chocolate cake using my favorite chocolate cake recipe from Ina Garten (I actually baked three and put one in the freezer, tightly wrapped of course), and one 6-inch layer of vanilla cake using the "hot milk cake" recipe from the book "Miette: Recipes from San Francisco's Most Charming Pastry Shop".
+I baked two 6-inch layers of chocolate cake using my favorite homemade chocolate cake recipe (I actually baked three and put one in the freezer, tightly wrapped of course), and one 6-inch layer of vanilla cake using the "hot milk cake" recipe from the book "Miette: Recipes from San Francisco's Most Charming Pastry Shop".

 For the whipped cream filling, I chopped up some oreo cookies (actually, I used "Joe's Os" cookies from Trader Joe's), and mixed it into freshly whipped cream, flavored with a hint of vanilla.
 I wanted a thick layer of the cookies-n-cream filling, so at this point I also made a cream cheese buttercream frosting so that I could pipe a border of it on each cake layer, to keep the filling from squishing out from the weight of the cakes above it.